-The Committee meets formally at least three times a year for the purpose, amongst other things, of considering the appointment, independence and objectivity, and remuneration of the auditor and to review the annual report and half-yearly financial report.
-The Committee also reviews the Company's internal financial controls and its internal control and risk management systems.
+The Audit and Risk Committee meets formally at least three times a year for the purpose, amongst other things, of considering the appointment, independence and objectivity, and remuneration of the auditor and to review the annual report and half-yearly financial report.
+The Committee also reviews the Company's internal financial controls, service providers' internal controls and considers risk management systems.
 Where non-audit services are provided by the auditor, full consideration of the financial and other implications on the independence of the auditor arising from any such engagement are considered before proceeding.